Affordable Care Act (ACA) Frequently Asked Questions

 A24: For employees compensated on an hourly basis, employers must track hours of service for purposes of determining full-time status.
-With respect to employees whose hours are not tracked because they are not compensated on an hourly basis (e.g., salaried employees), the employer must either start tracking actual hours worked, or use one of two available "equivalency methods" identified in the proposed regulations to estimate an employee's hours of service.
-Under the equivalency methods, an employer may either credit 8 hours of service per day if an employee works at least one hour, or credit 40 hours of service per week if an employee works at least 1 hour per week, provided that the hours credited generally reflect the actual hours worked.
-However, the proposed regulations prohibit use of the days-worked or weeks-worked equivalency methods if the result would be to substantially understate an employee's hours of service in a manner that would cause that employee not to be treated as a full-time employee.
+With respect to employees whose hours are not tracked because they are not compensated on an hourly basis (e.g., salaried employees), the employer must either start tracking actual hours worked, or use one of two available "equivalency methods" identified in the final regulations to estimate an employee's hours of service.
+Under the equivalency methods, an employer may either credit 8 hours of service per day if an employee works at least one hour per day, or credit 40 hours of service per week if an employee works at least 1 hour per week, provided that the hours credited generally reflect the actual hours worked and the hours for which payment is made.
+However, the proposed regulations prohibit use of the days-worked or weeks-worked equivalency methods if the result would be to substantially understate an employee's hours of service in a manner that would cause that employee not to be treated as a full-time employee or if it would understate the hours of service of a substantial number of employees.
 For example, an employee who worked 12 hours per day for 3 days one week could be credited with 40 hours that week, but could not be credited with only 8 hours of service per day under an equivalency method (because that would make it look like the employee only worked 24 hours during that week).

 Q25: How are seasonal employees who work for an “applicable large employer” treated?

-A25: Once an employer meets the 50 full-time employee threshold and is an applicable large employer, seasonal employees are generally treated as variable hour employees and are evaluated under the employer’s measurement/stability periods.
-(Measurement periods are described in Q28 for ongoing employees and Q30 for new employees.)
+A25: Once an employer meets the 50 full-time employee threshold and is an applicable large employer, seasonal employees are generally evaluated under the employer’s measurement/stability periods.
+(Measurement periods are described in Q28 for ongoing employees and Q30 for new variable-hour, seasonal, and part-time employees.)

 Many seasonal employees will not be full-time employees if the employer uses a 12-month measurement period, because the employees will not have worked, on average, 30 or more hours during the 12-month measurement period.
 However, if an employer uses a shorter measurement period (e.g., 3 months), it is possible that a seasonal employee could be considered a full-time employee based on that measurement period.